A fresh, green and delicious Fennel Fronds Pesto to make you feel like a domestic goddess — or a domestic god.

 Fennel, in its fresh form, is not eaten widely in India, or at least it was not along the west coast of India, where I grew up, although fennel seeds are commonly used in Indian cooking.
 When I moved to the United States, I was intrigued by these juicy, crunchy bulbs and their brilliant-green fronds, and the fact that they tasted so much like fennel seed, only way fresher.
 I incorporated them quickly into my cooking, and never looked back in disappointment.

-When I got two lovely bulbs of fennel in my box of Imperfect Produce this week, I was excited and eager to use them up.
-This fennel fronds pesto was the first thing that popped to mind.
-I’d posted this recipe for you a long time back, but it’s gotten buried under the more than 1,000 recipes that are now on this blog, so here it is again.
+This fennel fronds pesto is one I’ve been making for a long time now, but it’s been buried under the more than 1,000 recipes that are now on this blog, so here it is again.

 You can use this pesto for pasta, of course — roast the fennel bulbs and toss them in too for a tasty and nutritious meal — but you can also smear it on a piece of toast or top a tasty tofu or tempeh steak with it.
 Your imagination is the limit, and you really don’t need to limit it when there’s so much deliciousness on offer.